aiminy/AtacSeq/README.md

-# Instruction for setting anf using AtacSeq pipeline
+# Instruction for setting and using AtacSeq pipeline

 * To install
 ```{r}